 The natives living in Kerala, India, eagerly look forward to the arrival of Onam, a festival having both cultural and spiritual significance.
 One of the seasonal features about Thiruvonam is that the bright colours of summer start to give way to welcoming autumn.
 This harvest festival takes place every year, and serves as a reminder of community, unity, and joyous celebrations that get families, friends, and neighbours together.

 Onam is a 10-day long extravaganza celebrated by the devotees in the form of cultural events, festivities and various rituals.
-Thiruvonam is the last and the most significant day of this festival, which shall fall this year on August 29, 2023.
-Hence, this day is the Onam 2023 date, and time for the Thiruvonam Nakshathram shall begin at 2:43 am and conclude at 11:50 pm on this day itself.
+Thiruvonam is the last and the most significant day of this festival, which shall fall this year on Sept 05, 2025.
+Hence, this day is the Onam 2025 date, and time for the Thiruvonam Nakshathram shall begin at 11:44 PM on Sep 04, 2025 and conclude at 11:38 PM on Sep 05, 2025.

 As per the history of Onam, each day honours a different deity for their blessings and presence.
 These days are an opportunity for families to come together, decorate their homes with floral rangolis called 'Pookalams' and prepare for the grand feast.